cdn77/node-socket-daemon/README.md

 nodesockd --config /path/to/your/app/nodesockd.json
 ```

-Use `/path/to/your/app/node_modules/.bin/nodesockd` instead of `nodesockd`
+Use `/path/to/your/app/node_modules/.bin/nodesockd` or `npx nodesockd`
-if you installed `nodesockd` as a local dependency in your project
+instead of `nodesockd` if you installed `nodesockd` as a local dependency
-instead of globally.
+in your project instead of globally.

 The workers can be started, stopped and restarted using `nodesockd start`,
 `nodesockd stop` and `nodesockd restart`, respectively.
 In order for these